 For some reason it’s saying that it’s not showing up in my sitemap, that’s something that I want to see and I want to understand why this specific page is being seen like this because I know that this site, this page’s index, is obviously my homepage, so it is in my sitemap, but there’s just something that they’re not getting quite right.
 This allows me to then go back and say okay yes, I do need to go and check this out, make sure that Google is attaching this all the right ways because as you can see here, it was crawled today at 6:14 PM.
 It was crawled successfully, so there’s a lot of cool things you can do.
 If you’re having an issue with a specific page or you want to know that your site is being indexed correctly, URL inspection is a great tool for that.

 Now if we want to get some more information about the index, we just go to index and then we go to coverage.
 This is going to show us all the pages, all the pages that are valid, any pages that we would have a warning here, so there are a couple pages here that are blocked by Robots TXT.
-Now sometimes we want to block certain
+Now sometimes we want to block certain pages, like these RSS feeds.
+We don’t want these being indexed.
+They don’t need them to be indexed, and so they’re just going to let you know hey, there’s some warnings here, you might want to check these out.
+A very, very helpful thing.

 Sitemaps.
-Your website's sitemap has all of your URLs and all the discoverable URLs.
-You can go in here and see all the valid pages, anything that's included, excluded in your site map.
+Your website’s sitemap has all of your URLs and all the discoverable URLs.
+You can go in here and see all the valid pages, anything that’s included, excluded in your site map.
 You should always submit a site map to Google.
 Any time you make a major change, submit a sitemap.
 It helps the crawlers understand the structure of your website.
 This is a great tool.
-Search Console is where you can talk directly to Google about your website, so whether you're doing
+Search Console is where you can talk directly to Google about your website, so whether you’re doing search or whether you’re doing content marketing or website development, if you want to be found on Google, use Search Console to make it easier for you to communicate the different aspects of your website to Google.

 Now if we move down to enhancements, this is where we’re talking about the mobile side of search.
 Now Google has made a huge push into the mobile side of search.
 We know that over the last couple of years talking about the mobile index and the way that they’ve been really promoting the website and search around a mobile interface and the mobile usage of the websites today with people being so much on their smartphone.